kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 | Runtime and code | Apache 2.0 |
 | Documentation and methodology | CC BY 4.0 |

 Full details: `LICENSES/LICENSES.md`
-See `LICENSES/TRADEMARK_POLICY.md` for details on the use of the PLD name and logos.
+Trademark usage: `LICENSES/TRADEMARK_POLICY.md`

 Attribution is appreciated but not required when using the methodology.